nickoneill/PermissionScope/README.md

 Use `NSLocationAlwaysUsageDescription` or `NSLocationWhenInUseUsageDescription` where appropriate for your app usage.
 You can specify which of these location permissions you wish to request with `.LocationAlways` or `.LocationInUse` while configuring PermissionScope.

+### notes about bluetooth
+The *NSBluetoothPeripheralUsageDescription* key in the Info.plist specifying a short description of why your app needs to act as a bluetooth peripheralin the background is **optional**.

+However, enabling `background-modes` in the capabilities section and checking the `acts as a bluetooth LE accessory` checkbox is **required**.

 ### license, etc

 PermissionScope uses the MIT license.
 Please file an issue if you have any questions or if you'd like to share how you're using this tool.